 Learn how you can get involved at the next adult volunteer orientation, Saturday, September 7th (10:00am to noon).
 For more information and to sign up for orientation, visit http://www.lawrencehallofscience.org/get_involved/join_our_team/volunteer

 Phishing is one of the most potentially damaging internet scams with serious consequences for users not prepared to identify and avoid such fraud.

 Phishing is a scam by which an email user is duped into revealing personal or confidential information which the scammer can use illicitly.
 It comes in all forms, even from forged @berkeley.edu accounts.

 Find out more about phishing and how to protect yourself by reading this article written by UCB IST staff: http://inews.berkeley.edu/articles/Oct-Nov2012/phishing

 Where is the CenterPiece?

 Like many other purveyors of information, the Retirement Center is doing our part to be environmentally conscious and reduce the costs of producing this newsletter.
-We have not sent paper copies of the newsletter to retirees with email addresses on file since fall 2011.
+We have not sent paper copies of the newsletter to retirees with email addresses on file.